 Governmental agencies have no affirmative obligation to take action extending the foregoing permits and authorizations pursuant to Section 252.363(1)(a), Florida Statutes.
 Rather the extension occurs as a matter of law in response to a written notification of intent to exercise the tolling and extension granted by the Statute.
 Florida Op.Atty.Gen., 2012-13, April 25, 2012.

 On November 7, 2022, the Governor issued Executive Order No. 2022-253 declaring a 60-day a state of emergency, unless extended further, for 34 counties in Florida in light of Subtropical Storm Nicole, which later strengthened into a category 1 hurricane.
 On November 10, 2022, the Governor issued Executive Order No. 2022-256 to make the prior Executive Order applicable to the entire state.
-Accordingly, the Executive Orders provide an opportunity to extend certain permits and authorizations for a total for six months and 60 days following submittal of a timely written notification to the authorizing government agency.
+On January 5, 2023, and March 3, 2023, the Governor extended the state of emergency by another 120 days collectively pursuant to Executive Order Nos.
+2023-02 and 2023-48, respectively.
+Accordingly, these Executive Orders collectively provide an opportunity to extend certain permits and authorizations for a total for six months and 180 days following submittal of a timely written notification to the authorizing government agency.
 If the state of emergency were to be extended further by the Governor, this would increase the deadline by which the written request must be filed and the total extension available.

-If you hold permits or other authorizations in Florida and would like assistance in reviewing and evaluating possible opportunities for extension to preserve your development rights in light of Hurricane Ian, please do not hesitate to contact Katie Berkey, Esq., AICP.
+If you hold permits or other authorizations in Florida and would like assistance in reviewing and evaluating possible opportunities for extension to preserve your development rights, please do not hesitate to contact Katie Berkey, Esq., AICP.